-So, if you want to live in harmony with your family, avoid clutter and encourage everyone to keep clutter away responsibly.
+So, if you want to live in harmony with your family, without shelling out a considerable amount of money on professional cleaning services, avoid clutter and encourage everyone to keep the home clean and organized.

 Think of how much you get affected every time your kids or your partner fails to put their dirty socks in the laundry basket or if they don’t keep their drawers organized.
 These seemingly small things often take their toll on relationships, even though they can be handled easily, and the discord avoided.

 - A clean home is a safe home

 Good housekeeping is as simple as cleaning the broken pieces of glass after an accident, aerating the basement, and getting rid of any and all signs of mold.
 Failure to handle these issues on time often leaves a household unsafe and predisposed to accidents and illnesses.